 Kelderman and Zenoni share their views

-Kyle Zenoni enters his second season as an assistant coach for the Milwaukee Panthers.
+Kyle Zenoni enters his third season as an assistant coach for the Milwaukee Panthers.

 Zenoni returns to where he started his collegiate coaching career, having served as an assistant coach with the Panthers in 2010 before spending the 2011 campaign at Green Bay as an assistant on Kris Kelderman's staff with the Phoenix.
 In addition, he was a four-year letterwinner (2002-05) on the field for UWM.

 "I am extremely excited to have Kyle on board with me as my right-hand man," Kelderman said.
 "I was fortunate enough to have him with me in Green Bay and I hit the jackpot when he decided to come and join me again.
 He is a guy that knows a great deal about the game of soccer, he's a very hard worker and, most importantly, he's a very good person.
 Those are all things that are important to me and how I want to proceed and move forward with my staff and with this program."

 Zenoni also provided an instrumental role for the Panthers in the spring of 2010 - serving as the interim coach and overseeing UWM through a 2-2-2 slate (4-2-0 after PK shootouts) that April.